Harvey Karp: Prohibitive cost of the Snoo

 Part of the appeal of Karp’s methods for calming babies was that it didn't require any fancy or expensive equipment beyond a blanket.
-A New York Times article cites that his messaging changed with the creation of the Snoo toward spending money on the device, "Now he was suggesting that, actually, the best way to improve your baby’s sleep required splurging on a sensory bed."
-A Washington Post article declare the device as the touchstone for privilege due to its prohibitive cost for many parents and that the product "has a way of separating even well-to-do parents into the Snoos and the Snoo-nots."
-Addressing the criticism of the device's cost, Karp downplayed the expense stating that the device gives parents a “24-hour caregiver for the cost of 16 cents an hour.”
+A New York Times article documented how his messaging changed with the creation of the Snoo toward spending money on the device: "Now he was suggesting that, actually, the best way to improve your baby’s sleep required splurging on a sensory bed."
+A Washington Post article declared the device was a touchstone for privilege due to its prohibitive cost for many parents and that the product "has a way of separating even well-to-do parents into the Snoos and the Snoo-nots."
+Addressing the criticism of the device's cost, Karp downplayed the expense, stating that the device gives parents a “24-hour caregiver for the cost of 16 cents an hour.”

 The high cost of the Snoo has also led to scams in the secondhand market where thieves rent the device on a stolen credit card and resell it to unwitting parents before the company remotely disabled the device.